tumblr-byte/lung-segmentation-unet/README.md

 ### Why ResNet34 as the Encoder?

-The encoder is the "backbone" of U-Net — it extracts hierarchical features from the image.
+The encoder is the "backbone" of U-Net.
+It extracts hierarchical features from the image.
 Instead of training a random encoder from scratch, we use ResNet34 **pretrained on ImageNet** via the `segmentation_models_pytorch` library.
 Here's the full reasoning:

 #### ResNet34 vs. ResNet18 (Why Go Deeper?)